space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 hash = ""
 ```

-Note that `SS14.Watchdog` specifies *most* of it for you if you have configured it with auto updates (depending on update provider).
+Note that `SS14.Watchdog` specifies _most_ of it for you if you have configured it with auto updates (depending on update provider).
 It notably cannot provide `engine_version` or `fork_id` version, so you're best off specifying the former in build.json (your build system should be non garbage for this) and the latter in a config file.

 ## Level 5: Big Production Server

 Things that aren't necessary for small/private servers, but strongly recommended for forks or larger production servers.

 ### Advanced Port Forwarding

 You can slap the HTTP status API behind a reverse proxy if you want.
 This is recommended for production servers since then you can do HTTPS (slap it behind nginx and turn on HTTPS).
 Note that if you do this you have to set the `status.connectaddress` config variable to specify the UDP address the main netcode should connect to.
-This has to look like this: `udp://server.spacestation14.io:1212` (for our server, obviously substitute with your params).
+This has to look like this: `udp://server.spacestation14.io:1212` (for our server, obviously substitute with your parameters).

 ### PostgreSQL Setup